awesome-kyuubi/hadoop-testing/README.md

 ## Roadmap

-1. Add more components, such as LDAP, HBase, Zeppelin etc.
+1. Add more components, such as LDAP, HBase, Superset etc.
 2. Fully templatized.
 Leverage Ansible and Jinja2 to templatize the Dockerfiles, shell scripts, and configuration files, so that users can easily customize the testing environment by modifying the configurations, e.g. only enabling a subset of components, and changing the version of the components.
 3. Provide user-friendly docs, with some basic tutorials and examples, e.g. how to create a customized testing environment, how to run some basic examples, how to add a new component, etc.